RubiyaHud/API-React/README.md

-# React + Vite
+# API (Application Programming Interface)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### **"An API is a set of rules that lets different apps or programs talk to each other and share information safely and easily."**

 Currently, two official plugins are available: